SkylineCommunications/dataminer-docs/develop/CICD/Tutorials/CICD_Tutorial_Connector.md

 The *Skyline Communications* organization uses more than these actions.
 For enhanced CI, you can take a look at our [reusable workflow](https://github.com/SkylineCommunications/_ReusableWorkflows/blob/main/.github/workflows/Connector%20Master%20SDK%20Workflow.yml):

+Some of the more interesting actions you can find in our reusable workflows are:

-1. SonarCloud static analysis to our CI.
+- SonarCloud static analysis to our CI.

-1. Ability to use our GitHub Organization private NuGet store (when added as external collaborator to the package source repository).
+- Ability to use our GitHub Organization private NuGet store (when added as external collaborator to the package source repository).

+- A development and release cycle workflow:

-1. Tagging is considered a release cycle.
+   - Tagging is considered a release cycle.
 This overrides the dmprotocol version with the tag.

-1. A regular commit and push is considered a build cycle.
+   - A regular commit and push is considered a build cycle.
 This adds a *_Bx* suffix to the dmprotocol version (*x* being the run number of the pipeline).

-1. The dmprotocol is uploaded as a downloadable artifact in GitHub.
+- Uploaded of a dmprotocol as a downloadable artifact in GitHub.

 ### Advanced options: CD